 In a busy world, it’s easy to find things to do that keep you from committing to self-care.
 In many cases, you’re not wrong in embracing a strong work ethic.
 That can also bring feelings of guilt.

 Consider if it’s possible that you might perform better if you took some time to address your needs?
-Does constantly work harder produce a better performance?
+Does constantly working harder produce a better performance?

 Don’t feel guilty about taking a lunch break or using that time to unplug for a short walk.
 Whenever I do something that indulges me, even for a few minutes, I feel refreshed and later wonder why I don’t do that sort of thing more often.